JammalAdeyemi/ElderlyFitness-Guide/README.md

-# Human Pose Estimation with MoveNet

-This project implements a real-time human pose estimation pipeline using the MoveNet model from TensorFlow.
-It detects poses in images and videos, outputs keypoint locations, and classifies yoga poses.
+# FitnessPal for Tiago: An Elderly Exercise and Yoga Buddy

+## Overview
+FitnessPal for Tiago is an innovative project aimed at providing tailored exercise and yoga support for elderly individuals, leveraging state-of-the-art pose estimation technology.
+Our system encourages physical well-being, enhances engagement and adherence to exercise and yoga routines, and improves form and balance.

 ## Contents